-Tom in California (below) when he purchased the black speedster (above) someone had changed the colour in 1976 to yellow.
-It was fully restored by Tom & his team.
+Tom in California 1998 (above) when he purchased the black speedster (below) someone had changed the colour in 1976 to yellow.
+It was fully restored by Tom.

 Tom and Richard working at the Porsche factory in Stuttgart (below)

 Getting taught how to straighten the then current 993

 Another international find.
 This 1957 Porsche 356A in right hand drive (below) was purchased by Tom in Cyprus.
 It was so beautiful & rust free, the only thing that was non original was the paint it had been painted at some point & the colour changed to white

 And what do our customers think of our workmanship?